 - 1. A baccalaureate degree in nursing from an NLNAC or CCNE accredited school of nursing.
-Masters of Nursing Admission Requirements: - 2.
-Current, unencumbered licensure as a Registered Nurse in the State of Texas or as exempted as a federal employee. - 3.
-Grade Point Average (GPA) of 3.0 in last 60 hours of undergraduate program (BSN). - 4.
-Two academic and professional references reflecting achievement and motivation for graduate study. - 5.
+Masters of Nursing Admission Requirements: Current, unencumbered licensure as a Registered Nurse in the State of Texas or as exempted as a federal employee. - 2.
+Grade Point Average (GPA) of 3.0 in last 60 hours of undergraduate program (BSN). - Two academic and/or professional references reflecting achievement and motivation for graduate study. - 4.
+Current CV or resume - 5.
 Completion of an undergraduate statistics course with a grade of "C" or better. - 6.
 Completion of an undergraduate nursing research course with a grade of "C" or better. - 7.
-Minimum of 1 year of full time clinical practice as a registered nurse prior to admission in the clinical area selected as the area of clinical specialization.
-Applicants with less than one-year full time clinical experience in the selected clinical area will be considered if currently employed in the area of specialization. - 8.
+Minimum of 2 years of full time clinical practice as a registered nurse prior to admission in the clinical area selected as the area of clinical specialization.
+Applicants with less than one-year full time clinical experience in the selected clinical area will be

+- considered if currently employed in the area of specialization. - 8.
 Personal interview with the Director of the MSN Program or the director's designee.